BPC-157 and TB-500How to Combine Them for Injury Recovery

 Storage and Handling

-- Reconstitute with bacteriostatic water under clean technique
+- Reconstitute with bacteriostatic water under clean technique (see Reconstitution Guide for step-by-step instructions)

 - Refrigerate at 2–8°C after reconstitution; protect from light